-Before I get started, I do want to say that there’s no one “correct” way to set up your balanced literacy block.
+Before I get started, I do want to say that there’s no one “correct” way to set up your literacy block.
 The best schedule is the one that meets the needs of you and your students.
 Also, I love hearing other teachers’ creative scheduling ideas, so please do comment at the end of the article!

 While literacy can and should be a part of every component of your day (even math!), here are the building blocks that I used to schedule my first grade literacy instruction: